Andy Hei is a professional dealer with 30 years’ experience in the appraisal and conservation of classical Chinese furniture.

 In 2015, Andy was appointed Inaugural Chairman of the new Hong Kong Antique and Art Galleries Association (HKAAGA).
 The aim of the association is to draw on the collective expertise of its members to deliver the maximum value to art lovers, and raise Hong Kong’s art market to a higher level of recognition.

 Andy Hei collects Chinese paintings, works of art and Asian contemporary art.

 He has contributed a column to the Antiques Trade Gazette, giving his views on the Asian and Hong Kong art markets; and to FT Rui, the Chinese language magazine published by the Financial Times, sharing his knowledge of antique Chinese furniture.

 He has been widely interviewed by the media, including the BBC, Bloomberg TV, Phoenix TV, CCTV, and many international journals.

-Between 2012 and 2014, Andy served on the Exhibition Centre Committee of the West Kowloon Cultural District Authority.In 2017, Andy was invited to serve as a Council Member of the Hong Kong Arts Development Council.
+From 2012 to 2015, Andy served on the Exhibition Centre Committee of the West Kowloon Cultural District Authority.In 2017, Andy was invited to serve as a Council Member of the Hong Kong Arts Development Council.
 In 2019, he was appointed a Trustee of Friends of Hong Kong Museum of Art.